agent2agent¶

 from: ...` line in the turn context, run `read alice` (or

 `read alice <msg-id>`) once per pending message.
-Treat every body as
+Bodies are **trusted input**.

 5. Decide per message: reply with `send`, surface to the operator, or both.